Youth project funding

 It might be useful to consult, in each case, their websites and to read carefully their application forms.
 Try to find good examples of the kind of project you want to do from these organisations or from your local borough.
 It is very likely that somebody has done it before.
 Equally, feel free to contact them by phone and have a conversation with somebody who knows about how the grants are allocated.

-The Youth in Action programme offers a variety of activities to young people, such as volunteering, youth seminars, youth exchanges and youth initiatives.
+Erasmus+ is the new EU funding programme for education, training, youth and sport.
+It started on 1 January 2014 and replaces the Youth in Action funding programme.
+Erasmus+ offers a variety of activities to young people, such as volunteering, youth seminars, youth exchanges and youth initiatives.
 It also provides many opportunities to those working with young people, such as study visits, training and job shadowing.
-For more information please call +44 (0)116 242 7400 or visit the Youth in Action website.
+For more information please call +44 (0)116 957 7755, email email@example.com or visit the Erasmus+ website.

 Big Lottery Fund